sharanbm/liferay-docs/develop/tutorials/articles/112-application-display-templates/01-implementing-application-display-templates.markdown

 4. Now that your portlet officially supports ADTs, you'll want to expose the ADT option to your users.
-Just include the `<liferay-ui:ddm-template-selector>` tag in the JSP file you're using to control your portlet's configuration.
+Just include the `<liferay-ddm:template-selector>` tag in the JSP file you're using to control your portlet's configuration.

     For example, it may be helpful for you to insert an `<aui:fieldset>` in your